Dayton, OH

 Natural disaster condemnation is common after floods, hurricanes, earthquakes, and fires.
 The same process applies: investors evaluate the rehabilitation or rebuild potential and make offers accordingly.
 If you have an insurance claim, those proceeds are yours in addition to the sale proceeds.
 Acting quickly after a disaster typically yields better offers because the property and infrastructure are more intact.

 Yes.
 The property still has value — even if the structure is condemned, the land retains value and many investors purchase condemned properties specifically for renovation or redevelopment.
-In Ohio, you must disclose the condemned status to any buyer.
+In Ohio, you must disclose the condemned status to any buyer (this is a known material defect under Ohio disclosure law).
 Cash investors through FairOffer specialize in these situations and make offers based on the property's potential, not its current condition.
+Investors active in Dayton are often experienced with the local code enforcement process and can navigate the permit/remediation requirements faster than a typical buyer.

-If you ignore a condemnation order in Dayton, the city can demolish the structure and bill you for the demolition costs — which typically run $10,000 to $30,000+.
-The demolition costs become a lien on the property.
-You also face ongoing fines and potential criminal charges for maintaining a nuisance property.
+If you ignore a condemnation order in Dayton, the city can demolish the structure and bill you for the demolition costs — which typically run $10,000 to $30,000+ in Ohio.
+The demolition costs become a lien on the property that must be paid before any future sale.
+You also face ongoing fines (Ohio cities often charge $100-$500/day for nuisance-property violations) and potential criminal charges for maintaining a nuisance property.
 Selling to a cash investor who will handle the remediation is almost always better than letting the city demolish the building at your expense.

 Still have questions?
 We are here to help.